Teaching and exam

 As reviewer, your tasks are among other things to assess if the length of the exam is appropriate and if the individual questions are clear and unambiguous.
 You provide your feedback to the examiner and if relevant, review new versions of the exam assignment.
 It is not your task to verify that the examiner has addressed all your feedback.

 As examiner, it is your task to address the feedback from the reviewer where relevant.
-Also note, it is your responsibility alone to ensure that the exam assignment satisfies the criteria outlined on the item ‘Preparing written exams’.
+Also note that it is your responsibility alone to ensure that the exam assignment satisfies the criteria outlined on the item ‘Preparing written exams’.

 Written exams - other obligations